-It's summertime in The Valley - you know what that means right?
+It's summertime in Cumberland Valley and you know what that means right?
 Festivals, fairs and all other wonderful outdoor activities are in full swing!

-I know that festivals aren't for anyone - the food is greasy, the crowds are large and the sun is hot.
-I just happen to be one of those people that don't mind and happily scout out every festival in a 50 mile radius of my home.
+I know that festivals aren't for anyone - the food is greasy, the crowds are large, and the sun is hot.
+I just happen to be one of those people who doesn't mind and will happily scout out every festival in a 50 mile radius of my home.

 Let's be honest.
 Some festivals are better than others.
 It's good to know what you're getting into ahead of time.
 With that being said, I thought I'd share my knowledge of Cumberland Valley's annual festivals with you so that you can pick the one that suits you best!